 More often than not, they’re actually scrolling through actively looking for valuable content to read.
 There isn’t the same barrier you need to break down like on other social platforms like Facebook.
 They’re not there to find Buzzfeed quizzes, wedding photos, or memes.
 They’re looking for content that can change the way they do business, which is most definitely music to the ears of a B2B marketer.

 BONUS: We all know that LinkedIn is taking off & becoming a great channel for marketers, new grads and professionals of all industries.
 Of course, there’re PLENTY of common mistakes we see on the platform.
-Here’s a great video that covers some of the most common LinkedIn mistakes that people are still making heading into 2019:
+Here’s a great video that covers some of the most common LinkedIn mistakes that people are still making:

 Still, if you haven’t dug into LinkedIn yet, the time you need to commit could be frightening.
 Not to mention you need to know how to cut through the noise if you want to make it all worth it.

-To help you out, we’ve highlighted 48 of the most important stats every B2B marketer should know about LinkedIn, all compiled from the best research available on the web.
+To help you out, we’ve highlighted 58 of the most important LinkedIn statistics every B2B marketer should know, all compiled from the best research available on the web.
 We’ll show you the key findings from studies conducted by HubSpot, Business Insider, Content Marketing Institute, Buzzsumo, OkDork.com, and more…

 Everything from how many B2B leads come from LinkedIn to how to write the perfect LinkedIn article title that’ll maximize your reach.
 You’ll be able to use this post as a go-to resource for all things LinkedIn.
 Make sure you bookmark it to reference later.